 The root note appears three times here – on the 5th, 3rd, and 1st strings.

 And to end this section, here’s the corresponding tablature so you can learn and practice this box:

-In order to practice all of these 5 enclosures you have just seen, you should set a metronome to a slow tempo such as 60bpm, and play only one note per beat – playing fast should not be your objective by now.
+In order to practice all of these 5 enclosures you have just seen, you should set a metronome to a slow tempo (60bpm is a good starting point), and play only one note per beat – playing fast should not be your objective just yet.